Rwarazor/PegTheStreamer/README.md

 ![Step 4](img/OAuth_step_4.png)
 Be careful not to show this token on stream.
 You can revoke this token in twitch settings (Settings->Connections->Other connections->PegTheStreamer->Disconnect)
 ![Revoke token](img/Twitch_revoke_token.png)
 4. Configure other options to your liking.
 Don't forget to save settings.
-Since I removed ability to use keyboard shortcuts (otherwise you wouldn't be able to fill input fields) you need to manually press apply or accept.
 5. Ask your chat to be nice and to not bully you too much
 6. Enjoy